 A home equity loan allows you to borrow against your home’s equity.
 It’s often referred to as a “second mortgage,” and it comes in two main types: a home equity installment and a home equity line of credit (HELOC).
 More on the differences between those later.

 Home equity loans are typically used for home-related projects, like renovations and additions, but they can really be used for anything.
 You might use one to consolidate debt, avoid mortgage insurance on your first mortgage, pay for education or even just take a vacation.
 The interest on your home equity loan may even be tax deductible.
 (Consult your tax advisor for more information.)

 Is the home used as collateral for the loan?

 Yes.
 Home equity loans use your home as collateral.
 That’s why it is important to talk to your credit union about a home equity loan before you take one out.
 Make sure you are comfortable with the amount and terms of the loan.

 Can I sell my home before the home equity loan is paid off?

 Yes.
 If your home equity loan isn’t paid off at the time you sell your house, proceeds from the sale can go toward paying it off.

 Home Equity Installment vs. Line of Credit

-These basic points should help you decide if a home equity loan is right for you.
-If you’re interested in a home equity loan from TruStone Financial, click here or contact us to learn more.
-Home equity loans are just one of the many ways we help our members improve their financial situations, and we would be happy to explain exactly how they work and help you determine if it’s the right choice for you.
+If you’re interested in a home equity loan from TruStone Financial, or if you want to discuss other options for how to reach your financial goals, contact us or visit your nearest branch.
+Home equity loans are just one of the many ways we help our members improve their financial situations, and we would be happy to explain exactly how it works and help you determine if it’s the right choice for you.